 - Undergoing a complete examination, including medical tests and a psychological evaluation

-- Bariatric surgery is not cosmetic surgery.
+- Bariatric surgery is not cosmetic surgery

-- Bariatric surgery does not involve the removal of adipose tissue (fat) by suction or surgical removal.
+- Bariatric surgery does not involve the removal of adipose (fat) tissue by suction or surgical removal

 If surgery is not right for you, our medically managed weight loss program can help you meet your goals.

-- Attend bariatric support groups.
+- Attend a bariatric support group.

 - Ask your family and friends for their support.
 Talk to them about why you want to have bariatric surgery.
 It helps to have people behind you, waiting to help.

-- You will feel satisfied and fuller with less food.
+- You will feel satisfied and fuller with less food

-- You will experience positive changes in your body, your weight and your health if you maintain the diet and exercise routines recommended by your bariatric program.
+- You will experience positive changes in your body, your weight and your health if you maintain the diet and exercise routines recommended by your bariatric program

-- You may experience unexpected responses to alcohol after bariatric surgery and should avoid it, if possible.
+- You may experience unexpected responses to alcohol after bariatric surgery and should avoid it, if possible